 Medi-Cal is a program that offers free or low-cost health coverage for children and adults with limited income and resources.
+If you qualify, you can enroll in Medi-Cal year-round.

 Who is eligible for Medi-Cal?